Tungsten is one of the strongest metals available, making it ideal for a variety of applications.

 A C-4 tungsten carbide tool with an indexable carbide tip is recommended for machining tungsten.

-As machining tungsten will drastically reduce tool life, it is economical to use an indexable tip that can be replaced without replacing the entire tool.
+As machining tungsten will drastically reduce tool life, it is economical to use an indexable end mill that alloys you to replace the cutting tip without replacing the entire tool.

 Generally, machining tungsten leads to high tool wear and a poor surface finish when compared to other metals like steel.